28sides/BootCamp/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install_elk.yaml[^3] file to /etc/ansible folder.
+- Copy the install_elk.yaml[^1] file to /etc/ansible folder.
 - update the remote username in the install_elk.yaml file
-- Update the hosts file to include your elk ip & webserver IPs [see sample hosts file](https://github.com/28sides/BootCamp/blob/main/yamls/hosts.txt)
+- Update the hosts file[^2] to include your elk ip & webserver IPs [see sample hosts file](https://github.com/28sides/BootCamp/blob/main/yamls/hosts.txt)
 - Update the ansible.conf file with your private_key_file = private/ssh_key/file_path
-- Run the playbook[^2] , and navigate to your elk ip X.X.X.X/5601
+- Run the playbook[^3] , and navigate to your elk ip X.X.X.X/5601
 This will install the basic elk stack onto your machine to install the filebeat and metricbeat you will follow the basic steps but you will also need to download & edit the metricbeat-config.yaml and filebeat-config.yaml files before running the filebeat- and metricbeat-playbook.yaml
 - file-beatconfig.yaml & metricbeat-config.yaml: edit the following sections
 ```